 What are the basics?

-- Review accounts to determine if they’re needed/active.
+- Review: check accounts periodically to determine if they’re needed/ active.

 What will I talk about?
 How can I make it interesting?

 - When talking about your organisation use the right name.
-Please avoid old names or acronyms because they’re confusing
+Avoid old names or acronyms because they’re confusing

-- Listen to supporters/customers - encourage, offer help
+- Listen to and engage with supporters/ customers - encourage, offer help

-- Share stories – interesting activities, stories, key facts – showcase existing content on your website or your press releases
+- Share stories – interesting activities, stories, key facts, and showcase existing content on your website or your press releases

 - Take it easy – if you need to mass upload lots of events, try doing it when your page isn’t published yet.
 Or – if on Facebook - upload them all and publish just one story.
 That way your supporters’ news feed won’t be bombarded